474640 Alicanto: Discovery and orbit

+Numerical simulations based on models of Solar System formation suggest this object, along with Sedna, may be part of the inner edge of the Oort cloud.

 Naming

-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN) after Alicanto from Chilean mythology.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN) after Alicanto from Chilean mythology.
 The nocturnal bird of the Atacama Desert has wings that shine at night with beautiful, metallic colors.

 Physical characteristics

 Alicanto has an absolute magnitude of 6.5 which gives a characteristic diameter of 130 to 300 km for an assumed albedo in the range 0.25–0.05.

-Michael Brown's website lists it as a possible dwarf planet with a diameter of 314 km based on an assumed albedo of 0.04.
+Michael Brown's website lists it with a diameter of 314 km based on an assumed albedo of 0.04.
 The albedo is expected to be low because the object has a blue (neutral) color.
 However, if the albedo is higher, the object could easily be half that size.